Android-Apps/DnsQache/README.txt

 ** Some Credits: **
-The front page, and indeed the service layer code was inspired by, and to some extent, borrows from the venerable android-wifi-tether project originally authored by Harry Mue (mailto: harald.mue@gmail.com).
+The front page, and indeed the service layer code was inspired by, and to some extent, borrows from the venerable android-wifi-tether project originally authored by Harry Mue (harald.mue@gmail.com) and Sofia Lemons.
 While inspired obviously DnsQache is different in its nature and thus the code is quite different as a whole.
 Still -- reading and contributing to Harry's code was what got things rolling, so that body of work deserves significant mention, and that exists also in the sources.